Gayathrin0912/GDP-Forecasting-using-Structured-and-Unstructured-Data-/README.md

 # GDP Forecasting with Structured and Unstructured Data using VAR and LLM-based Sentiment Analysis and Forecasting

 This project explores the integration of structured economic & financial data and unstructured news data to forecast GDP trends.
-It leverages traditional time series forecasting models (ARIMA) and modern NLP techniques, including Large Language Models (LLMs), for sentiment analysis.
+It leverages traditional time series forecasting models and modern NLP techniques, including Large Language Models (LLMs), for sentiment analysis.

 ---